epicodus/epicenter/README.md

 It's used to manage payments for Epicodus graduates.

 ## Configuration
-You need to set environment variables for BALANCED_API_KEY and CLASS_START_TIME.
+You need to set environment variables for BALANCED_API_KEY and CLASS_START_TIME (defaults to 9:05am).

 ## To Do
 - Handle exceptions when payments are made